kmierzeje/plantuml-powerpoint-addin/README.md

 # plantuml-powerpoint-addin

-This add-in allows to embed PlantUml diagrams in PowerPoint presentations.
+This add-in allows to embed PlantUML diagrams in PowerPoint presentations.

 ## Usage